Lane-Keeping Control of Autonomous Vehicles Through a Soft-Constrained Iterative LQR: Conclusions

 \section{Conclusions}

-In this study, we integrated a constraint softening method \cite{Svr23} and the CILQR algorithm \cite{Che17,Che19,Che20} to develop a soft-CILQR algorithm for solving the lane-keeping control problem for autonomous vehicles under linear system dynamics.
-To test and validate the performance of the proposed soft-CILQR algorithm, numerical simulations and vision-based experiments were performed using a path-tracking model \cite{Li19, Mat19, Lee19} under conditions involving additive disturbances.
-In the numerical simulations, the soft-CILQR algorithm guaranteed the asymptotic convergence of the state trajectories to the target point.
-The CILQR algorithm also achieved such convergence in the absence of noise ($\sigma $ = 0).
-However, under conditions involving noise ($\sigma $ = 1 or 2), the soft-CILQR solver generated smoother steering inputs than did the CILQR solver without the use of additional smoothing filters.
-In the vision-based experiments performed using the experimental setup from our previous work \cite{Lee22}, the soft-CILQR algorithm exhibited better performance than did the CILQR algorithm in controlling an autonomous vehicle on TORCS.
-The soft-CILQR algorithm outperformed the CILQR algorithm in terms of distance ($\Delta $) tracking accuracy, orientation ($\theta$) tracking accuracy, and steering smoothness.
-The soft-CILQR solver had an efficient computation time of 2.55 ms in the aforementioned experiments.
-In conclusion, the proposed soft-CILQR algorithm can maintain the stability and safety of autonomous vehicles during lane-keeping tasks under adverse driving conditions.
+In this study, we integrated a constraint softening method \cite{Svr23} and the CILQR algorithm \cite{Che17,Che19} to develop a novel soft-CILQR algorithm for solving the lane-keeping control problem for automated vehicles under linear system dynamics.
+The proposed soft-CILQR algorithm was evaluated in numerical simulations and vision-based experiments using a path-tracking model \cite{Li19, Mat19, Lee19} under conditions involving additive disturbances.
+In the numerical simulations, state trajectories generated by the soft-CILQR algorithm were less conservative than those of the CILQR algortihm; the soft-CILQR algorithm also guaranteed the asymptotic convergence of the state trajectories to the target point.
+The CILQR algorithm achieved this convergence in the absence of noise ($\sigma $ = 0.0).
+However, if noise was present ($\sigma $ = 1.0 or 2.0), the soft-CILQR solver generated smoother steering inputs than did the CILQR solver without the use of additional smoothing filters.
+In the vision-based experiments performed using the experimental setup from our previous work \cite{Lee22}, the soft-CILQR algorithm exhibited better performance in terms of steering smoothness than did the CILQR algorithm when controlling an autonomous vehicle on TORCS during lane-keeping tasks.
+The fluctuations of the steering solution trajectories yielded by the soft-CILQR solver can also be adaptively suppressed, preserving the yaw agility of ego vehicle and ensuring driving safety during high-speed cornering (unlike the ego car guided by the CILQR-cc solver).
+The soft-CILQR solver had a fast computation time of 2.55 ms in these experiments, whereas the soft-MPC solver based on IPOPT software library with the same soft constraints requires a computation time 19.5 times longer for the same task.
+In conclusion, the consistency of the results of the numerical and vision-based tests demonstrate that the proposed soft-CILQR method has excellent potential for reducing steering instability to real-time autonomous driving systems under adverse conditions.